Skip to content

 Requirements

-• The configuration file in the editable BALCFG format.
+• You have the configuration file in the editable BALCFG format.

 Create new configuration version